-To help parishes on their stimulating commissioning journeys the Church Buildings Council organised in 2012 a prize competition for commissioning new art in parish churches.
+To help parishes on their stimulating commissioning journeys the Church Buildings Council organised a prize competition for commissioning new art in parish churches.
 11 parishes from a total of 50 applications were shortlisted for the £10,000 prize.

 The three prizewinners have kindly agreed to share their experience so that others may learn from their example.
 Information about the three winners is set out below.